jlivingood/IETF-114-L4S/SpaceNeeds.md

 - Laptop - need 1G Ethernet cable to Management switch in NOC
 - 2 Cable modems - will set up as baseline.

+Casa vCCAP L4S/LLD Demo IP Ranges as currently configured:

+Aruba switch
+used for management all connections in 10.201.15.0/24 this subnet will be private to vccap setup and not visible

+ToR switch/router
+used for vlan/routing nb/sb
+2 connections to vCCAP (CP/DP) vlan trunk (Core/Access/FFE/Mgmt vlans)
+2 connections to DHCP/ETC server, 1 Core, 1 Access untagged
+1 connection to PTP clock (routed) untagged
+K8S uses 10.244.0.0/24 but think it will not be visible FFE/Mgmt vlans should also not be visible
+Core/NSI - 10.79.2.0/24
+Access/CIN - 10.78.5.0/24 (DP/RPD)

+vCCAP has ip-bundle interface with
+10.101.40.0/24 cm
+10.101.41.0/24 cpe

+PTP Clock - 10.98.5.0/24
+routed via ToR

+TBD
+Northbound interface to "IETF Ethernet" switch

+vCCAP and ToR both run ospf